gopartyparrot/doc/src/guide/stake-pool.md

 ![](./spool/withdraw-amount.png)

 After redemption, you don't get the SOL yet.
 Instead, you get a "stake account".
-Here you can see that there is the 1 SOL from the redemption, plus 0.0012 paying for the rent of the stake account:
+Here, you can see that there is the 1 SOL from the redemption, plus 0.0012 paying for the rent of the stake account:

 ![](./spool/withdrawn-stake-account.png)